 Like many indigenous peoples, the ancient Hawaiians felt a deep connection to the aina (land), and used stories of their gods and goddesses to explain everything from lava flows to the creation of the Hawaiian Islands.
-These Hawaiian myths and legends are full of passion, betrayal, love, and death, and are sure to astonish you.
+The Hawaiian folklore is full of passion, betrayal, love, and death, and are sure to astonish you.
 Which parts of Hawaii mythology fascinate you the most?

-Isn’t Hawaiian mythology absolutely fascinating?
-I dare you to find another state with as many incredible myths and legends as Hawaii!
+Isn’t Hawaii mythology absolutely fascinating?
+We dare you to find another state with as many incredible myths and legends as Hawaii!
 Which Hawaii myths are your favorites?
 Tell us about them in the comments.